Henley: how to choose and wear this heroic garment

 An authentic Undershirt, Winter, M-50, Type 1 Class 1

-© © Button Up Clothing
+© © Button Up Clothing"

-Seen on Abhras which states: "An authentic Undershirt, Winter, M-50, Type 1 Class 1.
-It bears specification MIL-U-10211C dated August 1952.
+Seen on Abhras which states: "A genuine Undershirt, Winter, M-50, Type 1 Class 1.
+It bears the specification MIL-U-10211C dated August 1952.

-But the henley story doesn't end there.
+But the story of the henley doesn't end there.

-HENLEY IN CINEMA, HIS MOST BEAUTIFUL ROLE
+HENLEY IN THE CINEMA, HIS BEST ROLE

 ...but also, and above all, in American cinema.